pentora-ai/pentora/docs/docs/architecture/engine.md

 # Engine Internals

-The Pentora engine consists of three primary components: Planner, Orchestrator, and Runtime.
+The Vulntor engine consists of three primary components: Planner, Orchestrator, and Runtime.

 ## Components